JGDR20/jgdr20/jmm/johnsmodelmadness/bookonbuilding.md

 As an aid to determining slide valve dimensions, valve setting and visualising the events of the slide valve assembly the modeller may care to make a pair of dummy slide valves.
-These can be simply prepared using 1 / 8 inch perspex sheet.
+These can be simply prepared using 1/8" perspex sheet.
 The exhaust cavity position can be scribed on the base and further piece of perspex cemented vertically onto the ' valve '.
 The upright can be drilled for the valve rod and the valve spindle installed in the usual fashion, using grub